 Depending on how you use SaddleBook, we collect different kinds of information from or about you.

-Your networks and connections.
+Your Networks and Connections.

-SaddleBook allows you to pay for events for you and your horse.
+SaddleBook allows you to pay for events and activies for you and your horse.
 If you use SaddleBook for these ﬁnancial transactions we collect information about the purchase or transaction.
 This includes your payment information, such as your credit or debit card number and other card information, and other account and authentication information, as well as billing, and contact details.

 We collect information from or about the computers, phones, or other devices where you install or access our Services, depending on the permissions you’ve granted.
 We may associate the information we collect from your different devices, which helps us provide consistent Services across your devices.
 Here are some examples of the device information we collect: